nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 I’m building a Rails dictionary-based learning app to study the Chinese language because I like the way it works, only for my use for now, locally.
-The [dictionary](/files/dictionary.png) part is mostly finished.
+The [dictionary](/files/dictionary.png) part is mostly finished, it is used to access the knowledge tree of the language.
 For the grammatical part, I’m still taking time to learn all the twists and turns of the grammar to be able to compact it.
 It's in Vietnamese though.
 I’d like to publish it online for free but that would mean that I will have to somehow sustain it financially.
 I will open-source it someday.